 Canada then decided to obtain the Boeing Super Hornet, discussed in the next chapter -- but Boeing decided to begin a trade dispute with airliner manufacturer Bombardier of Canada, with Ottawa then angrily dropping the Boeing buy.
 The trade dispute fizzled out, but the Canadians ended up being wary of Boeing, and for the present Canada's next-generation fighter program is in an uncertain state.

-That being the case, in 2017 Canada decided to buy 18 Hornets being retired by Australia as stopgaps, with the first of the Aussie Hornets to be delivered in 2019.
-It appears the Canadians will perform a modest life-extension program on their Hornets to keep them in service until a next-generation fighter can be obtained, whenever that will be.
+That being the case, in 2017 Canada decided to buy 25 Hornets being retired by Australia as stopgaps, with the first of the Aussie Hornets to be delivered in 2019.
+As mentioned above, the Canadians are upgrading their Hornets with the same upgrade package as adopted by the US Marines, to keep them in service until a next-generation fighter can be obtained -- whenever that will be.

-* Australia obtained a total 57 "AF-18A" single-seat and 18 "ATF-18A" two-seat machines from 1985 through 1990, with these machines all produced locally by ASTA, originally from knockdown kits but with increasing local content.
+* Australia obtained a total 57 "AF-18A" single-seat and 18 "ATF-18A" two-seat machines from 1985 through 1990.
+The first two were flown in from the USA; all the rest were produced locally by ASTA, originally from knockdown kits but with increasing local content.
 They replaced the Dassault Mirage IIIO in service.
 They were basically F/A-18A/Bs, lacking catapult attachment and arresting hook, and fitted with an ILS in place of the automatic carrier landing system plus an Australian-specified HF radio.
 As with Canadian Hornets, Aussie Hornets were qualified for the CRV-7 rocket pod.

 An upgrade program was implemented for Australian Hornets in the late 1990s.
 This effort provided new kit more or less comparable to that received by US Marine F/A-18A/Bs in their two-phase upgrade program, including new processors, displays, and communications; AN/APG-73 radar; AMRAAM support; a new countermeasures suite, including Saab BOL chaff-flare dispensers; and JHMCS sight support.
 Aussie Hornets use JHMCS with the British Advanced Short Range AAM (ASRAAM), not the AIM-9X Sidewinder.